Parliamentary.ai

 Groups Affected

-- Aspiring Peers: The process for becoming a life peer will be significantly altered and will now be subject to the recommendations of the independent Appointments Commission.
+• Aspiring Peers: The process for becoming a life peer will be significantly altered, with applications now going through the new independent Appointments Commission.

-- The Public: The bill aims to increase the diversity and independence of the House of Lords, potentially leading to changes in legislative processes.
+• The Public: The bill aims to improve the legitimacy and efficiency of the House of Lords.

 Powered by nyModel